-Note that persons who are permanent residents working on a government contract should be marked at choice 2.
-Those persons who are permanent residents WITHOUT rights to work should be marked at choice 4.
+Note that persons who are permanent residents working on a government contract should be marked at choice 5.
+Those persons who are permanent residents WITHOUT rights to work should be marked at choice 7.

-Dependents, e.g. spouses and children of permit/contract holders should be marked at choice 7.
+Dependents, e.g. spouses and children of permit/contract holders should be marked at choice 10.

-Ensure that Non-caymanian children age 0 - 14 are not recorded in choices 2 to 6.
+Ensure that Non-Caymanian children of WORK PERMIT HOLDERS age 0 - 14 are not recorded in choices 2 to 6, 8 and 9.